mazinmk/Sample-OMS/README.md

 $ python3 route_order.py &
 ```
 ### Start the aggregators
-In two separate console start the two spark jobs as it is been set to print on screen to see the computation value
+In **two separate consoles** start the two spark jobs as it is been set to print on screen to see the computation value
 ```
 $ python3 aggregate_price.py
 $ python3 process_order.py